 - HTTP is a 1-1 protocol where the client makes a request and the server responds.
 It is quite expensive to broadcast a message over the network using the HTTP protocol, which is very common in IoT devices.

 MQTT protocol architecture uses the publish-subscribe model.
 What it basically means is that the device sending the message and the device receiving the message don’t communicate with each other directly, instead the publisher connects with the broker, which then broadcasts the message to the devices that have subscribed or registered to the particular topic.
 When the publisher sends a message on a particular topic subscribed by the subscriber, the broker forwards that message to the particular client.

 MQTT being lightweight and reliable is a huge plus.
 Before MQTT was discovered approximately 80% of the data was being left at remote locations but that has significantly reduced since MQTT started being used for communication in IoT.
 Now it has made it possible to collect, transmit and analyze more of the data that is collected.

-Bottom line, MQTT protocol for IoT Devices has some specific benefits and has performed better than other protocols in use for IoT communication.
-With features like reliability and low-power consumption it is the most widely used IoT protocol.
+Bottom line, the MQTT protocol for IoT Devices has some specific benefits and has performed better than other protocols in use for IoT communication.
+With features like reliability and low-power consumption, it is the most widely used IoT connectivity protocol.

-Like MQTT serves different IoT needs, similarly our highly experienced and skilled group of engineers at PsiBorg Technologies can help you provide complete IoT solutions.
+Like MQTT serves different IoT needs, similarly, our highly experienced and skilled group of engineers at PsiBorg Technologies can help you to develop end to end IoT solutions.
 To know more, kindly get in touch with us and we’ll be more than happy to help you.